s33Y377/interview-question-exercise/python1.md

    print(flat_list)  # Output: [1, 2, 3, 4, 5, 6]
 ```

-###Write a Python Function to Find the Longest Substring Without Repeating Charactersrs**
+### 6. Write a Python Function to Find the Longest Substring Without Repeating Charactersrs**
  Problemem**: Given a string, write a function that finds the length of the longest substring without repeating characters.
  Solutionon**:
 ```